 My father-in-law likes to rescue our house plants.
 A longtime lover of plants he inspects them all during the course of his weekend visits, advising, praising and criticizing.
 He has watered our plants.
 Repotted our plants.
 Washed our plants to rid them of little pests.
 His most recent rescue was our African violets.
+If your garden keeps being invaded by various types of pests, you may need to seek assistance from a pest control Athens OH company.

 They had all but stopped blooming.
 I had tried more water, less water, more sunlight, less sunlight—nothing worked.